Networking Concepts Overview

 The other way to configure networking parameters is by manually editing various configuration files (or using some tool to edit those files).
 This is called static addressing.

 For wireless laptops, Fedora Linux systems come with a newer networking system called NetworkManager.
-This software is poorly documented and doesn’t work well for static, wired networking.
+This software was poorly documented and didn’t work well for static, wired networking, but is much better now.
 You can use chkconfig and service (or systemctl) to turn this daemon off and make sure it stays off, and then use those tools to turn on the older network service (you may have to install that).
 However, Red Hat has modified NetworkManager to use the standard (for Red hat) config files; see /etc/NetworkManager/NetworkManager.conf.
 (Debian has done something similar.)
 Thus, there is no real need to switch network services.
-Even the GUI config utility, nm-tool, will use the standard files.
+Even the GUI config utility, nm-tool, will use the config standard files.

 Intel Corporation 82557/8/9 [Ethernet Pro 100]